Whoosh loves to walk.

 Marsch, where we visit all 23 Vienna districts in a single day.
 That

-to start, is simply to walk out of your front door one Saturday
+to start your urban adventure, is simply to walk out of your front door one Saturday

 morning, and head off in a new direction, getting lost a couple of

 times.
 Leave your phone in your pocket, and just see what happens, as

 Another useful tip is to put your address into the website walkscore.com, which will rate your neighbourhood for its walkability (criteria include good footpaths, street lighting, weather, steepness, safety, how near you are to useful things, and how attractive the place looks).
 Walking gives you the opportunity to connect with each new day, watch the seasons change, have adventures to tell your workmates once you arrive at the office, and of really belonging to your city.
 The street is where people meet, not just drive by.
 Walkers have a greater intimacy with the city, a more emotional, intellectual and spiritual connection to it.
 Walkers know the city.
 They know its back ways and side streets, its different rhythms and how it fits together.
 To walk it is to own it.